Management of females with urinary tract infections (UTI)

 - If both positive more likely, 84%

-- If first antibiotic course unsuccessful consider midstream urine sample (MSU)
+- Consider MSU if first antibiotic course is unsuccessful

-- If recurrent UTI renal and bladder US with post void residual to exclude anatomical abnormality and check on bladder masses and stones (KUB x-ray if available) Post void residual (<150mls unlikely to be significant)
+- If recurrent UTIs, consider renal and bladder USS with post void residual to exclude anatomical abnormality and check on bladder masses and stones (KUB x-ray if available) Post void residual (if below 150mls unlikely to be significant)

 Consider routine referral for women with recurrent UTIs and with any of the following risk factors: